alexander-kastil/az-cloud-native/demos/08-dapr/01-dapr-intro/readme.md

     ![filter-process](_images/filter-process.png)

-- Repeat the prev steps to create a second project that you with a name of your choice, ie: `second-dapr`.

 - Install [Tye](https://github.com/dotnet/tye/).
 Project Tye is an experimental developer tool that makes developing, testing, and deploying microservices and distributed applications easier

     ```